coliper/ibean/README.md

 [Gson][_GsonMaven], version 2.4 or higher, respectively
 [Jackson Core][_JacksonCoreMaven] and
 [Jackson Databind][_JacksonDatabindMaven], both version 2.6.1 or
 higher, included in your project's dependencies.
+Here you have to explicitly define them in your dependencies.
+The reason why these libararies are not automatically recursively loaded is that frameworks like Spring parse their classpath for these libraries and adopt their behavior if they find them.
+To avoid this *IBean* does not load any JSON libarary on it's own.

 ## Quick Start